 A lot of persons may say, what is so hard about being present, but many people spend less than 1% of their time being fully present.
 Being present means that when you are in a situation, place, doing something or talking to someone, every part of you is there in that space at that time, your body, your mind, your emotions, everything.
 Being present is being physically and psychologically available and aware of yourself and your surroundings at a given moment.

-You can ensure that you are being present by making sure that you first identify which state/frame of mind you are in, whether it is the past, present or future.
-Once you realize which time frame you are in, you are able to shift your thoughts to your current situation.
+You can ensure that you are being present by making sure that you first identify which state/frame of mind you are in, whether it is the past, present, or future.
+Once you realize which time frame you are in, you can shift your thoughts to your current situation.

 2. Take a Breather